Sewage: Government may have broken law over spills, watchdog warns

 The investigation, which looked at data from Wessex, Thames and Southern Water, suggested these companies were discharging sewage on some of the hottest and driest days of 2022.

-Other water companies declined to give their data to the BBC because they are already under a criminal investigation by the Environment Agency.
+Other water companies declined to give their data to the BBC because they are already under a criminal investigation by the EA.

 Throughout 2022, Wessex, Thames and Southern Water illegally released sewage on 388 occasions, the BBC’s report suggests, even when much of southern England was in drought and saw the hottest temperatures ever recorded.